Balding and the Reasons for Going Bald

 “WHY ME?”
 You might be asking as your hairline recedes rapidly before your eyes… Well, there is no short answer.
-Hair loss can be caused by a wide range of reasons, such as genetic predisposition, hormone imbalances, poor diet, illness, medication, stress or menopause.
+A balding head can be caused by a wide range of reasons, such as the “baldness gene” hormone imbalances, poor diet, illness, medication, stress or menopause.
 Did you know that 70% of men will experience some form of hair loss in their lifetime, 40% starting to be affected by their 20s (not to mention 25% of women by the age of 50 too).
 So be comforted in the knowledge that you are not alone!
 Is that comforting?
 Probably not.
 Here is the good news – it can often be treated.
 But before it can be helped, we need to know WHY it is happening.
 So, let’s delve into some common reasons.

 Male Hair Loss: Vitamin deficiency or Disease